-The periodic checking of components (washing machines, pumps, valves, filters, refrigerators, ovens and switches, etc) will avoid excessive water and energy use, filter clogging and off-quality production.
+The periodic checking of components (pumps, valves, filters, switches and regulators) will avoid inaccurate dispensing, leaks, filter clogging and off-quality production.
 Close attention should be paid to common defects such as missing guards, loose electrical cords, and leaks of water, steam and compressed air.

-Purchasing and storage
+Chemical purchasing and storage

 Badly managed purchasing and storage can lead to over-stocking and poor storage, with material lost through aging, spillage and contamination.
-Proper material handling begins with procedures for ordering, purchasing, and storing:
+Proper chemical and ink handling begins with procedures for ordering, purchasing, and storing: